hotosm/learnosm/_posts/en/0900-07-20-vespucci_en.md

 ![Authorise OAuth][]
 ![Log in][]

 Vespucci will need access to your account.
-To authorize access to your account, tap "Grant Access" after loging in.
+To authorize access to your account, tap "Grant Access" after logging in.
 Make sure all boxes are checked to maximize what you can do in Vespucci.

 ![Grant Access][]